Ph.D., Kansas State University, Manhattan, KS (2007)

 Alexandria Crawford (B.S.
 2014) A test of the effectiveness of diatomaceous earth to reduce mite load and increase reproductive success of the House Wren (Troglodytes aedon).
 Alex is a Chief Medical Scribe and hopes to enter professional school in the medical field.

 Alexander Davis (B.S.
 2018) Do House Wrens signal predator type in their alarm calls?
-He seeks to pursue a Masters in Health Care Administration.
+He seeks to pursue a Masters in Public Health.

 Ryan Kinn (B.S.
 2014) Response to chemical cues from a predator in a cavity-nesting bird species, the House Wren (Troglodytes aedon).
 Ryan earned a Doctor of Dentistry degree at the University of Kentucky.